 Khaled is an expert on geothermal drilling, high-temperature well construction, and multi-criteria risk assessment for geothermal projects.
 His research uses field data, laboratory experiments and scientific machine-learning models to improve real-time management of downhole temperatures and drilling dysfunction, enabling safer, more cost-effective “geothermal-anywhere” developments and the repurposing of existing oil and gas wells for geothermal energy.

-Anna Littlefield, geothermal and CCUS program manager, Payne Institute
+Anna Littlefield, geothermal and CCUS program manager for the Payne Institute

 Düzgün is the co-founder of Thermofilic, LLC, a Mines start-up delivering AI-based precision-exploration services.
 Thermofilic generates high-resolution probability maps that estimate the footprint of geothermal resources, providing exploration teams with transparent, explainable decision support on where to drill and why.